 - as palliative treatment to improve quality of life by relieving pain and other symptoms.

 Learn more about:

-Before starting treatment, you will have a planning appointment where a CT (computerised tomography) scan is performed.
+Before starting treatment, you will have a planning appointment where a CT scan is performed.
 The radiation therapy team will use the images from the scan to plan your treatment.
 The technician may make some small permanent tattoos or temporary marks on your skin so that the same area is targeted during each treatment session.

+During treatment, you will lie on a table under a machine that aims radiation at the affected part of your body.
+Treatment sessions are usually given daily over one to four weeks.
 The number of treatment sessions will depend on the size and location of the tumour, and your general health.
-Each session takes about 20–30 minutes and is painless – similar to an x-ray.
+Each session takes about 20–30 minutes and is painless – similar to having an x-ray.

 The side effects you experience will depend on the part of the body that receives radiation therapy and how long you receive treatment.
+Many people will develop temporary side effects, such as skin reactions and tiredness, during treatment.
+Skin in the treatment area may become red and sore during or immediately after radiation therapy, and these side effects may build up over time.
 Ask your treatment team for advice about dealing with any side effects.

 Video: What is radiation therapy?